 The other unique property of the breakaway collar is the fact that it can be adjusted to “break” when different amounts of pressure are exerted.
 It has three settings, labeled as heavy, medium, or light pressure.
 To top that off, the exterior is always reflective to facilitate visibility in low-light situations.

-2. Waterproof Collars
+2. Flea Collars

 Don’t force your cat to wear a collar if they don’t want to.
 Also, don’t make the mistake of assuming they will instantaneously fall in love with whatever collar you buy him or her.